godsondawuni/godsondawuni.github.io/README.md

 Prior to that, I earned a Bachelor's degree in Computer Science from the Kwame Nkrumah University of Science and Technology.

-My broader research interests are ArtificialIntelligence, Software-Defined Networking (SDN), Network Functions Virtualization (NFV) and Interthing of Things (IoT) .
+My broader research interests are ArtificialIntelligence, Software-Defined Networking (SDN), Network Functions Virtualization (NFV) and Internet of Things (IoT).

 I am keenly interested in how machine leaning techniques coupled with SDN would secure networked devices such as IoT.

 To this end I have become proficient in using Mininet, Openstack, NS3, Cisco Packet Tracer, Linux, EdgeX Foundry and Node-Red with MQTT for SDN/NFV and Internet of Things (IoT) experiments and deployment.